 Students are permitted to take a course in which an unsatisfactory grade was achieved during a previous period of enrollment for the purpose of earning a higher grade point average and improved learning.
 In such situations, registration for the course and payment of the related tuition and fees at the current tuition rates are required.
-The higher of the two grades earned in the course will be included in the cumulative GPA calculation, though the lower grade will remain on the permanent transcript record and marked with an "R" for repeated.
+The higher of the two grades earned in the course will be included in the cumulative GPA calculation, though the lower grade will remain on the permanent transcript record.
 Financial aid may be available to help pay for a repeated course if the student's existing grade in the course is an F or W.